 Importance of Community Participation

 Community participation is provided and facilitated by various legal provisions.
-In many states constitution provides the basic framework for empowerment of both the urban local government and the citizens.
+In many states constitution provides the basic framework for empowerment of the urban local government, rural community and the citizens.
 The mechanism of creation of Wards Committees, local groups, self help groups, educating public etc, provides the structure for citizens participation.
 Institutions of local government are highly participatory, primarily by virtue of their close interface with local communities.
 It enables ownership of local development initiatives, which contributes to successful implementation of local development initiatives through collective action.

 Generally public participation seeks and facilitates the involvement of those potentially affected by or interested in a decision.
 The principle of public participation holds that those who are affected by a decision have a right to be involved in the decision-making process.
 Public participation implies that the public’s contribution will influence the decision.
 The role of public participation in economic and human development was enshrined in the 1990 African Charter for Popular Participation in Development and Transformation.